 Common shares outstanding

-Book Value (total shareholders' equity) per share, as reported
+Book Value (total shareholders' equity) per common share, as reported

 SOURCE MMA Capital Holdings, Inc.